-You are not duplicating services in your area Have a fully completed form with any relevant accompanying documents You have an income of less than £1 Million Have an independent bank account or use of a third sector host bank account Have a constitution or set of rules Have an up to date year of accounts Be a community group/charity/social enterprise/ other third sector organisation
+You have an income of less than £1 Million

+Have an independent bank account or use of a

+third sector host bank account

+Have a constitution or set of rules

+Have an up-to-date year of accounts

+Be a community group/charity/social enterprise/ other third sector organisation

+Attended a 1:1 support session with the Community Fund Coordinator, Sarah Maybourne n/a for Level 2

+Completed pre-application online form n/a

-If you are an un-constituted community group, you may still be eligible to apply for a smaller grant of $\pounds 2,000$ .
-Please contact funding@dvva.scot to discuss.
+If you are an un-constituted community group, you may still be eligible to apply for a smaller grant of \pounds 2,000.
+Please contact funding@dvva.scot to discuss prior to submitting an application.